 Whole-food supplements solve this problem because they're made from real food.
 They show the name of the fruit or vegetable in the list of ingredients, such as "pineapple" or "broccoli."

 This is what separates the high-quality vitamins from the grocery store cheapies.

 Check the labels before you buy from your local grocery or drugstore.
 Read the list of ingredients.
 Buy vitamins with the food source listed on the bottle.

-Above all, make sure any supplements you or your kids take are made from real food.
+Above all, make sure any supplements you take are made from real food.

 P.S.
 Did you know most vitamins are now made in China?